 In 2010, twenty three cities across the United States hosted a Healing Field/Field of Honor.
-Eagle is the only host city in the state of Idaho.
+Eagle Field of Honor is now the longest, consecutively-run Field of Honor in the country.
 There is a unity felt amongst the volunteers and sponsors in the fields across the United States.
 Sponsoring the Eagle Field of Honor is adding your business to a list of others who have seen the positive impact the event has on a community.

 The Field of Honor is an annual event that was first seen in the Treasure Valley in 2008.
 Initiated by then-Mayor Nancy Merrill, the Field of Honor was flown in Eagle.
 It created an emotional display for veterans, currently serving military personnel, their families, and each individual that witnessed it.
-To date, over 1,000 veterans and service men and women have been individually honored in the Eagle Field of Honor.
+To date, over 5,000 veterans and service men and women have been individually honored in the Eagle Field of Honor.
 Though a majority of the veterans honored are from Idaho, several veterans from all over the United States have been recognized in the event.
 Flags flown in this local field have been sent to men and women serving in Iraq and Afghanistan.
-The flags are folded in the traditional triangle so they fit in a soldier’s pack.
-We also send pictures of the event so they can see the field the flag flew in.
-In Hailey, we presented a flag to the city for POW Bowe Bergdahl, to fly at city hall until his safe return home.
+The flags can be folded in the traditional triangle so they fit in a soldier’s pack.
 The Field of Honor is a reminder to the men and women currently serving, that here at home, they are not forgotten.
 It is a tribute to all of the veterans who fought for us.
 Rex Osborne, Lt.
 Col.(ret) states:

 “…emotion is what I feel when I see Eagle’s Field of Honor.
 Nothing in the world trumps the feeling when you return home from an odd corner of the world and you first see the flag!
 What a glorious sight!
 What a wonderful gesture to so honor veterans here in Idaho.”